himaparvathia23ec/himaparvathia23ec/README.md

 - Strengthen my foundation in Machine Learning, Deep Learning, and core AI concepts.
 - Master problem-solving through Data Structures, Algorithms, and real-world challenges.
-- Build impactful AI-based projects that solve meaningful problems.
+- Build impactful AI-based and geo-intelligent projects that solve meaningful problems.
-- Contribute to open-source AI/ML communities and collaborate with developers worldwide.
+- Contribute more deeply to open-source communities, especially in AI/ML and OSM
 - Secure an internship in a forward-thinking tech or AI-focused company.
-- Grow into a skilled AI/ML engineer and eventually mentor students entering the AI field.
+- Grow into a skilled AI/ML engineer and eventually mentor students entering the AI and open mapping space

 ---